Frequently Asked Questions

-If durable medical equipment is not addressed in the Guidelines, is a variance request required in order for the item to be supplied to the injured worker?
+- If durable medical equipment is not addressed in the Guidelines, is a variance request required in order for the item to be supplied to the injured worker?

 The General Principles describe a functional capacity evaluation to be a comprehensive or more restricted evaluation of the various aspects of function as they relate to the patient's ability to return to work.
 An FCE can be performed without requesting a variance if it is clinically appropriate for the injured worker consistent with the General Principles of the Medical Treatment Guidelines, the Guidelines, and the criteria outlined in the New York Workers' Compensation Medical Fee Schedule ground rules.

 - The back Guidelines recommend a maximum time frame of 3 months for manipulation.
 Can a chiropractor provide manipulation for the 3 months, and at the conclusion of the 3 month period, administer therapeutic exercise or other modalities without an approved variance?

 - If 8 weeks of treatment is recommended under the Guidelines, does the patient have to been seen during consecutive weeks within that 8 week period, or can the weeks be broken up due to patient no-shows, cancellations, vacations, or illness?

 - Whether, pursuant to 12 NYCRR 324, 1(d) 3, a Utilization Review Accreditation Commission (URAC) certified utilization review organization providing variance request services in NYS through an employee who is a registered professional nurse licensed in NYS and which organization is retained by a TPA under contract with a carrier, Special Fund or self insured employer meets the regulations definition of "an insurance carrier or Special Fund's medical professional"?